A.J. Foyt returns to the Indy 500, his legacy long secured and grief fresh from his wife’s death

 His legacy extends well beyond the Indy 500.
 In 1967, Foyt became the only driver to win the 24 Hours of Le Mans and Indy 500 in the same year, and he’s the only driver to have won Indy, the Daytona 500, Le Mans and the 12 Hours of Sebring.
 He has 12 major racing championships – his seven IndyCar titles are a record – and his 67 IndyCar victories are most in series history.

-Santino Ferrucci is driving it this year, and the chassis for Sunday’s race was on display in Waller the day the AP visited.
-His crew felt confident it had built a bullet, and the optimism wasn’t misguided: Ferrucci will start fourth — the same position Foyt started when he won his final two Indy 500s — while rookie teammate Benjamin Pedersen will roll off 11th.
+Santino Ferrucci is driving it this year and he will start Sunday’s race fourth — the same position Foyt started when he won his final two Indy 500s — while rookie teammate Benjamin Pedersen will roll off 11th.

-Team morale is soaring headed into Sunday’s race, and fans each day at the track have shown their adoration for Foyt and his drivers.
+Team morale is soaring and fans each day have shown their adoration for Foyt and his drivers.
 The qualifying crowd last Sunday roared for Ferrucci each time he took to the track, including his run for the pole.
 By that point, a superstitious Foyt was watching from one of the garages, the door pulled shut.

 In the afternoon sun, a crowd was building outside his garage, waiting for Super Tex to emerge so they could cheer his team’s encouraging start to the Indy 500.
 The lowest-ranked, full-time team in IndyCar had out-qualified mighty Team Penske, and most of the cars from heavyweights Chip Ganassi Racing and Arrow McLaren Racing.